A-LevelGeography

 Master A-Level Geography Urbanisation using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Urbanisation is the process by which an increasing percentage of a population lives in cities and urban areas.
-This phenomenon is driven by various factors, including economic opportunities, migration, and changes in lifestyle.
+Urbanisation refers to the increasing population concentration in urban areas, leading to the growth of cities.
+This phenomenon is driven by various factors, including economic opportunities, migration, and social changes.

 Key Concepts